← All Docs

 • add (default) — Idempotent, content deduplicated by SHA256 hash.
 Short content (≤500 chars) skips LLM extraction for speed.

 • update — Requires id + content.
-Replaces content and re-embeds for search.
+Replaces content in place and re-embeds for search.
 Optionally updates title.

 • delete — Requires id.
 Soft-deletes the source (recoverable via lore docs restore in the CLI).
 Blocklists the content hash to prevent re-sync.

-Ingesting into a project with an existing brief automatically triggers a brief refresh (debounced 5 seconds), keeping project briefs up to date.
+Ingesting material content into a project with an existing brief automatically triggers a brief refresh (debounced 60s for projects, 30s for workstreams), keeping briefs up to date. log entries are excluded — they're working memory, folded in at the next material regen.

 Natural language examples (what you'd say to your AI):